compgeolab/eql-gradient-boosted/README.md

 interpolating very large datasets of gravity and magnetic observations even on modest personal computers, without the high computer memory needs of the classical equivalent sources technique.
-This new method is inspired by the gradient-boosting technique, mainly used in machine learning solutions.
+This new method is inspired by the gradient-boosting technique, mainly used in machine learning.

 ![](presentations/visual-abstract/visual-abstract.jpg)